SkymouseStudios/skymse-jekyll/_posts/2018-07-18-why-we-started-our-own-business.md

 We can't thank our current clients, families and friends enough for the support along the way.
 This may be the beginning, but it is a solid beginning, and we already owe so much to so many people.

-### Skymouse got started for a couple reasons:

-1. We were tired of mediocre businesses ripping people off while good companies struggle to grow
-2. We were sick of seeing employers taking advantage of their employees and clients and we felt we could establish a great company our employees and clients would love and trust
-3. We wanted more time with our families

-#### 1. Don't rip people off.
+***

-Ever hear of someone paying $40k for a website they weren't happy with?
+Ever hear of of a company paying $40k for a website they weren't happy with?
 Or a developer that you can't get ahold of?
 There is a lot to be desired when it comes to finding good service in the web and marketing business.

-It's also how we connect people with great or bad products, so it's especially sad when someone has a great product but can't seem to get them to "fly off the shelves."
+Online businesses are a great way connect people with a product, so it's especially sad when someone has a great product but can't seem to get them to "fly off the shelves."

+John and I wanted to create a marketing company that would focus on satisfying our customers

 You can bring a horse to water, but you can't make him drink...so it's imperative to find yourself a thirsty horse.
 We help businesses find that thirsty horse.
 It's not impossible.